hipe/tmx/lib/skylab/cull/doc/issues/004-both-introduction-and-specifics.md

 ### scoring

-scoring, then, is (for now) simple arithmetic: with eeach entity from the "entity stream" we pass that entity to each "criterion" in the "criteria". each criterion results in a real number (perhaps negative). the score for each entity is simply the sum of these numbers.
+scoring, then, is (for now) simple arithmetic: with each entity from the "entity stream" we pass that entity to each "criterion" in the "criteria". each criterion results in a real number (perhaps negative). the score for each entity is simply the sum of these numbers.